openmobilityfoundation/mobility-data-specification/general-information.md

 - **API** - Application Programming Interface - A function or set of functions that allow one software application to access or communicate with features of a different software application or service.
 - **API Endpoint** - A point at which an API connects with a software application or service.
+- **DOT** - Department of Transportation, usually a city-run agency.
 - **PROW** - Public Right of Way - the physical infrastructure reserved for transportation purposes, examples include sidewalks, curbs, bike lanes, transit lanes and stations, traffic lanes and signals, and public parking.

 [Top][toc]